SarahDaniel1/WaySurvey/README.md

 ### 1. Upload GeoJSON file to your GitHub repository

-Your sampled locations should be imported as a GeoJSON file containing a geometry column that defines the boundaries of each sampled site, as well as columns containing associated attributes (e.g., location name/location ID and address).
-Examples of sites include census enumeration areas (EAs), census blocks, villages, or any other geographic units within which you will be collecting data.
+Your sampled locations should be imported as a GeoJSON file containing a geometry column that defines the boundaries of each sampled site, as well as columns containing associated attributes (e.g., location name/location ID and address from which sampling will begin (i.e, Starting Sampling Point).
+Examples of sites include census enumeration areas (EAs) or census tracks, villages, or any other geographic units within which you will be collecting data.

 ### 2. Navigate to the `R` folder and open `create_map.R`